 Apparently when they say you’ve been “pre-approved” (and that you’ll need to sell your current house in order to buy another one) it doesn’t mean that you’re officially approved.
 Boy did we sit on pins and needles as we waited for our final approval last Thursday night.
 Our closing was scheduled for the next day!

 I couldn’t get out of that closing office with the keys fast enough!
 I kept saying to Kevin, “they can’t take it back once they hand us the keys, can they?”
 Ha!

 By the way, that friend that we were hanging out with on the 4th of July was Kevin’s Shoot Fly Shoot business partner/BFF, Josh.
-Our cottage is across the street from his cottage, and the guys are pretty pumped about it.
+Our house is across the street from his house, and the guys are pretty pumped about it.

 I think there may be a set of walkie-talkie’s in their future.